 Here’s a not-so-small smattering of all the random things that I stumbled on while doing my civic duty to find the end of the Internet:

 1) A look at the financials of a professional triathlete: Awesome piece done with Pro Triathlete on what he makes (actual numbers) each year.
-Ben’s a pretty good triathlete, though not one yet well known to most age groupers, so his earning potential is still a bit under most of the upper-pros, but far better than most pros. (via Slowtwitch Forums)
+Ben’s a pretty good triathlete, though not one yet well known to most age groupers, so his earning potential is still a bit better than the upper-pros, but far better than most pros. (via Slowtwitch Forums)

 2) Garmin introduces wireless tire pressure sensors: Albeit for cars.
 Still, you’ll remember the Kickstarter project back a bit ago to bring ANT+ and Bluetooth Smart sensors to bikes (looks oddly similar).
 I think long-term we’ll see this come to bikes, automatically notifying you of low-tire pressure in your wheels.